tekmyndaspy/fauxble-py/README.md

+# THIS PROJECT HAS BEEN SUPERCEDED BY [FAUXBLE-PY-GUI](https://github.com/tekmyndaspy/fauxble-py-gui)

 # fauxble-py
 A program to automatically alternate between playing videos from folders in a main folder and videos in an intermediary folder.